Loader gif

 Charity Navigator helps you see how much of a charity’s total expenses go to the programs it offers.

 For example, the American Cancer Society spent 59.9 percent of its total expenses on services.
-The Michael J. Fox Foundation, on the other hand, spent 89.5 percent of the charity’s total expenses on the services it promises donors it will deliver.
+The Michael J. Fox Foundation, on the other hand, spent 89.5 percent of the charity’s total expenses on the services it promises donors it deliver.

 Best steps to vet a charity